How to Use a Tip Calculator in 2026

 Should You Tip on the Pre-Tax or After-Tax Amount?

-This is one of the most common questions people ask.
 Strictly speaking, most tipping guides say you should calculate your tip on the pre-tax amount of the bill.
-In real life, many people simply tip on the full total because it is easier and usually only changes the tip by a small amount.
+In real life, many people tip on the full total because it is easier and usually only changes the tip by a small amount.

 - If you want to be precise and save a little money over time, tip on the amount before tax.